mirandaio/practice-it/README.md

 Even though I have written the code myself, Marty does not want me to share it on GitHub.
-He has threatened me with suspending my Practice-It account and post a message on his own website recommending technologies companies not to hire me if I don't remove the code of the solutions.
+He has threatened me with suspending my Practice-It account and post a message on his own website recommending technology companies not to hire me if I don't remove the code of the solutions.

 Even though I believe some people were benefitting from studying the solutions